TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation: Experiments

 \subsection{Comparison with Other Tokenizers}

 \paragraph{Comprehension capacity.} We compare TokLIP with state-of-the-art tokenizers~\citep{wu2024vila-u,zhao2025qlip} and CLIP models~\citep{cherti2023openclip,radford2021clip,zhai2023siglip} across both image classification and cross-modal retrieval tasks, shown in Table~\ref{tab:understanding-comparison}.
 It can be observed that TokLIP outperforms several SOTA CLIP-based encoders.
 For instance, TokLIP achieves an impressive 76.4\% accuracy on ImageNet with a 256 input resolution, surpassing MetaCLIP~\citep{xu2023metaclip} and EVA02~\citep{fang2024eva02}.
 These results demonstrate that TokLIP effectively inherits semantic understanding from the pre-trained teacher and demonstrates competitive performance on downstream tasks.
 Additionally, at both 256x256 and 384x384 input resolutions, TokLIP outperforms VILA-U~\citep{wu2024vila-u} and QLIP~\citep{zhao2025qlip}, particularly excelling in the retrieval task.
 TokLIP achieves 68.00\% TR@1 and 52.87\% IR@1, which are 7.14\% and 9.87\% higher than QLIP, respectively, at a 384 resolution.
 This suggests that TokLIP captures more semantic information compared to methods that discretize high-level image features.
-Notably, VILA-U is trained on COYO-700M~\citep{kakaobrain2022coyo-700m}, and QLIP uses DataComp-1B~\citep{gadre2023datacomp}, both of which involve significantly more resource-intensive training processes than ours.
-Future work will focus on enhancing TokLIP's performance through the utilization of higher-quality training data~\citep{fang2023dfn,xu2023metaclip}.
+Notably, VILA-U is trained on COYO-700M~\citep{kakaobrain2022coyo-700m}, and QLIP uses DataComp-1B~\citep{gadre2023datacomp}, both of which involve significantly more resource-intensive training processes than ours. \hk{ Additionally, TokLIP-XL outperforms SigLIP-B/16, which was trained on the 10B-scale WEBIL dataset, demonstrating that high-resolution inputs combined with a stronger VQGAN tokenizer can further boost comprehension performance. } Future work will focus on enhancing TokLIP's performance through the utilization of higher-quality training data~\citep{fang2023dfn,xu2023metaclip}.

 \paragraph{Enhanced vision tokenizer for MLLMs.}

 To assess the effectiveness of different tokenizer architectures integrated into MLLMs, we compare TokLIP with VILA-U~\citep{wu2024vila-u} and VQGAN~\citep{sun2024llamagen} on multimodal comprehension tasks.
 Specifically, we use the LLaVA-v1.5~\citep{liu2024llava1.5} framework to evaluate the understanding performance of VQGAN and TokLIP, with VILA-U results reported from the original paper.
 We train on the LLaVA-Pretrain-558K dataset for MLP pretraining and LLaVA-v1.5-mix-665K for instruction tuning.
 The comprehensive evaluations are presented in Table~\ref{tab:vq-clip-mllm-ablation}.
 Our results demonstrate that TokLIP consistently outperforms VQGAN across all metrics and on nearly all benchmarks.
 For 256 input resolution, TokLIP achieves a clear performance advantage over both VILA-U and VQGAN.
 Notably, VILA-U is trained on 7M vision-language pairs, significantly more than the LLaVA-v1.5 dataset.
 Despite these variations in training data size, input resolution changes have a negligible impact on VQ-based tokenizers' performance, pointing to the inherent limitations in scaling their comprehension capacity.
 These findings further support our hypothesis that: (1) discrete tokenizers struggle with comprehension tasks due to their lack of semantic depth, and (2) discrete semantic tokenizers face performance degradation due to conflicting training objectives.
 Overall, our results highlight TokLIP's superior ability to capture semantic-level understanding, making it a more effective solution for multimodal comprehension tasks involving discrete inputs.